-Proposed Finding: The use of the property as an aggregate site will be consistent with the Crook County Comprehensive Plan, subject to the ESEE analysis and the adopted program to implement Statewide Planning Goal 5.
+Finding: The use of the property as an aggregate site will be consistent with the Crook County Comprehensive Plan, subject to the ESEE analysis and the adopted program to implement Statewide Planning Goal 5.
 The proposed use is allowed as a conditional use in the County's EFU-zones.
 Aggregate operations are further regulated by Chapter 18.144 of the Crook County Code.
-As mentioned earlier, if an approval for the Comprehensive Plan Amendment is granted, the site would be listed in the Comprehensive Plan and thus consistent with these goals and policies.
+An approval for the Comprehensive Plan Amendment has been granted and the site is listed in the Comprehensive Plan and thus consistent with these goals and policies.